omBukkawar/Cyfuture_LegalSmiths/README.md

 # Cyfuture LegalSmiths

-**LegalSmiths** is an AI-powered legal assistant and case outcome prediction system built for the **Cyfuture AI Hackathon 1.0**.
+**LegalSmiths** is an AI-powered legal assistant, contract analyzer, and case outcome prediction system built for the **Cyfuture AI Hackathon 1.0**.
-It combines advanced AI, secure authentication, and legal domain datasets to provide the following:
+It combines advanced LLM models, secure authentication, and legal domain datasets to provide the following features:

-- **Legal Assistant** – Answers legal queries in simpler user friendly language.
+- **Legal Assistant** – Answers legal queries in simple, user-friendly language.
 - **Contract Analyzer** – Analyzes uploaded contracts and extracts structured insights.
-- **Case Outcome Predictor** – Use AI models to predict the likely outcomes and potential consequences of legal cases and contract breaches
+- **Case Outcome Predictor** – Uses LLM models to predict the likely outcomes and potential consequences of legal cases and contract breaches.

 ## A] Table of Contents
 - [Features](#features)